top of page

 • Lot Use: Your property must be zoned for single- or multi-family residential use.

-• Number Allowed: One ADU or one ADU plus one JADU if you’re not expanding the main house’s square footage.
+• Number Allowed: One ADU plus one JADU.
+JADU must fit entirely within the footprint of the existing house’s square footage.

-• Design & Materials: Your ADU may need to match the style, color, and lighting of your main house to keep neighborhood harmony.
+• Design & Materials: Your ADU may need to match the style, color, and lighting of your main house (depending on the local jurisdiction rules).

 • Bedrooms: Each bedroom must be at least 7 feet by 10 feet with code-compliant egress windows for safety.